SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Ruby syntax:
 def name=(value)...|setter

+You can only interact w/ ruby instance variables via getters and setters, trying to use it without those will give you a NoMethodError

 <h3>Interfaces</h3>

+Traits and mixins are pretty similar concepts.
 If a given programming language has syntax for them, generally keyword interface.
 Indicating that one follows an interface is generally done with the implements keyword.
 If something implements an interface, it generally must implement all methods of that interface.